colinmansfieldyms/QBRassistant/README.md

 ## Advanced settings

-Access via the gear icon to configure:
+Access via the gear icon on the right edge of the screen to configure:

 ### Data handling